 - Projections and financial expectations for the next few years.
 The loan officer prepares projections of the future of the firm.
 These projections or expectations are stated both for the short-term (less than a year) and for the long-term (1 to 5 years)

-- A summarized report covering analysis performed and its conclusions.
+- A summarized report covering the analysis performed and its conclusions.
 Qualitative arguments that highlight the strong and weak aspects of the firm are also included

 - Recommendations (lend, don’t lend)